Fritz Reiner: Life and career

 Reiner was born in Budapest, Austria-Hungary into a secular Jewish family that resided in the Pest area of the city.
 After preliminary studies in law at his father's urging, Reiner instead decided to pursue the study of piano, piano pedagogy, and composition at the Franz Liszt Academy.
+Between 1903 and 1905 he studied the piano with István Thomán.
+From 1905 to 1908 he was a member of the composition class of Hans Koessler.
+From 1907 until 1909 he studied piano pedagogy with Kálmán Chován.
 During his last two years there, his piano teacher was the young Béla Bartók.

-After early engagements at opera houses in Budapest and Dresden (June 1914 to November 1921), where he worked closely with Richard Strauss, he moved to the United States in 1922 to take the post of Principal Conductor of the Cincinnati Symphony Orchestra.
-He remained in this position until 1931.
-He become a naturalized citizen in 1928, and began to teach at the Curtis Institute in Philadelphia.
-Some of his pupils included Leonard Bernstein and Lukas Foss.
+After early engagements at opera houses in Budapest and Dresden (June 1914 to November 1921), where he worked closely with Richard Strauss, he moved to the United States in 1922 to take the post of Principal Conductor of the Cincinnati Symphony Orchestra, where he remained until 1931.
+During that period, in 1928, he and his wife became naturalized citizens.
+In 1931 he accepted the role of conductor of both the Philadelphia Grand Opera and head of the orchestral department at the Curtis Institute in Philadelphia.
+Some of his pupils included Leonard Bernstein, Lukas Foss, Max Goberman, Boris Goldovsky, Walter Hendl, Sylvan Levin, Henry Mazer, Howard Mitchell, Vincent Persichetti, Ezra Rachlin, Nino Rota, Felix Slatkin, Ethel Stark, and Hugo Weisgall.
+Reiner dismissed composer Samuel Barber from his conducting class as he lacked that talent.
+Reiner resigned from Curtis in 1941.

 He conducted the Pittsburgh Symphony Orchestra from 1938-1948 and made a few recordings with them for Columbia Records.
-He then spent several years at the Metropolitan Opera, where he conducted a historic production of Strauss's Salome in 1949, with the Bulgarian soprano Ljuba Welitsch in the title role, and the American première of Igor Stravinsky's The Rake's Progress in 1951.
+He then spent several years at the Metropolitan Opera, where he conducted a historic production of Richard Strauss's Salome in 1949, with the Bulgarian soprano Ljuba Welitsch in the title role, and the American premiere of Stravinsky's The Rake's Progress in 1951.